-History of another sort is explained at the Missouri Mines State Historic Site, located in an area known as the Old Lead Belt, the premier lead district of the United States.
+History of another sort is explained at Missouri Mines State Historic Site, located in an area known as the Old Lead Belt, the premier lead district of the United States.
 Visitors enter the huge mine-mill powerhouse that has been developed into a museum that displays old mining machinery and an outstanding mineral collection.

-The central display at the Mark Twain Birthplace State Historic Site is the simple two-room cabin where Samuel Clemens, later known as Mark Twain, was born.
+The central display at Mark Twain Birthplace State Historic Site is the simple two-room cabin where Samuel Clemens, later known as Mark Twain, was born.
 The site also displays a handwritten manuscript of “The Adventures of Tom Sawyer.”

-At Hermann, visitors to the Deutschheim State Historic Site can tour two of the homes of the German immigrants who flocked to the Missouri River valley in the early 1800s.
+At Hermann, visitors to Deutschheim State Historic Site can tour two of the homes of the German immigrants who flocked to the Missouri River valley in the early 1800s.
 At Kansas City, a tour is available of Thomas Hart Benton’s comfortable home and studio.

 At Watkins Woolen Mill State Historic Site, the walking tour takes in the bucolic farm of Waltus L. Watkins as it looked in the prosperous 1870s, and the brick woolen mill with the three floors of machinery still intact.

 While the Watkins mill represents the Industrial Revolution, Dillard Mill State Historic Site features a picturesque gristmill powered by the waters of the sparkling Huzzah Creek.

 Dillard Mill has been restored to working condition and visitors can witness the wheezing, clacking, churning of the leather belts and meshing gears inside.